Making homemade chicken stock from scraps is so easy and frugal!

 Instructions

 - Snap the bones from one roasted chicken into pieces and place it in the middle of the slow cooker.
-Roughly chop the 1 large onion, 2 stalks of celery, 2 large carrots, 4 cloves of garlic and scatter them around the chicken.
-Add the 2 bay leaves and 1 cup fresh herbs.
+Roughly chop the 1 large onion, 2 stalks of celery, 2 large carrots, 1 head of garlic and scatter them around the chicken.
+Add the 2 bay leaves 1 cup fresh herbs, and 1 teaspoon black peppercorns.

 - Cook for at least eight hours on low.
 Eight hours is the minimum amount of time I would cook the stock.
 I recommend at least 12 hours.
 24 hours would be even better.